lukaszflorczak/vue-agile/README.md

 # vue-agile

 > Carousel component for Vue.js inspired by [Slick](https://github.com/kenwheeler/slick/).<br>
-> Simple, touch-friendly, written in Vue and Vanilla JS (without jQuery dependency).
+> ~~Simple~~ More powerfull with each version, touch-friendly, written in Vue and Vanilla JS (without jQuery dependency).

 **[Demo & examples](https://lukaszflorczak.github.io/vue-agile/)**

+🤝 Thanks to [Maciej Wach](https://github.com/wachu91) for inventing the name, testing and motivation.

 ## Installation